Geosoft2/geosoft2-2018/spatial-similarity-calculations/handout.md

     ![alt
     text](https://github.com/bennidietz/geosoft2-2018/blob/master/spatial-similarity-calculations/pictures/Geohash_Representation.PNG?raw=true "")
 Geohash representation of a set of points

 ## **3.4 Attribute (not in our focus):**

+Attribute can be any non-spatial property of the object.
+An example is the property &quot;arability&quot;.
+This attribute describes whether the land can be used for agriculture or construction.
+E.g. a white object (B) may stand for an arable object and a black object (A) may stand for a non-arable object.

 ![alt
 text](https://github.com/bennidietz/geosoft2-2018/blob/master/spatial-similarity-calculations/pictures/Attribute_Relation.PNG?raw=true "")

 # 4 Automated map generalization

+ **=> introduces spatial similarity calculations of the same objects at a different scale**

-  - automated map generalization can create a multi-scale map by only building one map database using the maps at the largest scale
+  -  can create a multi-scale map by only building one map database using the maps at the largest scale
   - map generalization can have different generalization criteria which are usually one or more thresholds in the algorithm
   - the determination of the thresholds takes into account: the original map scale, the resulting map scales and the purpose of the resulting map
   - it is (hence) necessary to find methods for automatically obtaining such threshold values